-The objective of the Portfolio is to grow the value of your investment, primarily through capital growth by investing in a portfolio of shares in emerging Australian companies.
+The objective of the Portfolio is to grow the value of your investment through a combination of capital growth and income via dividends by investing in a diversified portfolio of Australian shares.

-The objective of the Portfolio is to grow the value of your investment, primarily through capital growth by investing in a portfolio of shares in emerging Australian companies.
+The objective of the Portfolio is to grow the value of your investment through a combination of capital growth and income via dividends by investing in a diversified portfolio of Australian shares.

 The objective of the Portfolio is to outperform the UBS Bank Bill Index (0+yr) Maturity (SBCBB) over a three year period.